zwbgood6/self_study_courses/writing_in_the_sciences/unit3.md

 dash, colon, semicolon, parenthesis - use it to vary sentence structure

-increasing power to seperate:
-comma -> colon -> dash -> parentheses -> semicolon -> period
+increasing power to seperate a sentence: comma -> colon -> dash -> parentheses -> semicolon -> period

 - semicolon

 >> - it is used to link two independent sentences

-semicolon can give enough attention to the second sentences, compared with comma;
+>> - semicolon can give enough attention to the second sentences, compared with comma;

-semicolon can connect two sentences, compared with period.
+>> - semicolon can connect two sentences, compared with period.

 ```
 e.g.